bachmeil/gretlmat/Readme.md

     you want.
 I understand that some companies want a more freeloader-friendly license.
 I'm available for hire as a consultant if you want me to do related work under a different license.

+# Notes

+- Currently under development
+- Currently only tested on my own Ubuntu Linux setup
+- Currently testing by running a test file and looking at the output